NicolaeConstantin14/ProiectProgramareProcedurala/README.md

-# ProiectProgramareProcedurala is a repository for a Java Beginner course exercises
+# ProiectProgramareProcedurala is a repository for Java Beginner course exercises